chetankapoor/swap/README.md

 ---------------------------------------
 Available options:

-size - Size of swap ( Example - 1G,2G or 1024M)
+size - Size of swap ( Example - 1G,2G)

 path - Path to create a swapfile